wasn-eu/CubeCell_Getting_Started/README.md

 If you don't like to set your keys in the sketch just leave them as they are and use the CubeCell Configurator (see the end of this guide).

 ## Arduino IDE compile settings
-Correct select the board you had connected to computer and the specified serial port:
+Select the board you have connected and the serial port:

 	e.g. CubeCell-Board, CubeCell-Module, CubeCell-Cupsule, COM-Port

+Select your all LoRa specific settings:
+- Region: REGION_EU868 (select the region you are in)
+- Class: CLASS_A
+- Netmode: OTAA
+- ADR: ON
+- Net_Reservation: ON
+- AT_SUPPORT: ON (need to be ON to use the CubeCell Configurator, OFF for saving power but you must set the keys in the sketch)
+- RGB: ACTIVE (for status display with the RGB led, select DEACTIVE for saving power)

 ![LoRa Settings](https://github.com/raystream/CubeCell_Getting_Started/raw/master/images/LoRa_Settings.PNG)